- » Focus and Scope

 Focus and Scope

-This journal welcomes business case studies that will be of assistance to business education professionals.
-This journal publishes papers that significantly contribute to the understanding of teaching business courses using case studies.
+The Journal of International Education Research (JIER) welcomes articles in all areas international education research.
+This journal publishes papers that significantly contribute to the understanding of all aspects of international education teaching and learning issues.
 Using a wide range of research methods including statistical analysis, analytical work, case studies, field research and historical analysis, articles examine significant research questions from a broad range of perspectives.
-The intent of JBCS is to publish papers that significantly contribute to the field of teaching & learning by using business case studies.

 |Open Submissions||Indexed||Peer Reviewed|